United Thai People's Party

-In the 1969 Thai general election United Thai People's Party won the most seats in election: 75 of 219 seats.
+In the 1969 Thai general election United Thai People's Party won the most seats in election, resulting in 75 of 219 seats.
 The party was dissolved during the self-coup of Thanom Kittikachorn and Praphas Charusathien in November 1971 that brought a return to unrestricted military dictatorship.

 After the October 1973 popular uprising that toppled the Thanom–Praphas regime, some of the more liberal former members of the United Thai People's Party joined the Social Action Party, while former secretary-general Dawee Chullasapya and his deputy Kris Sivara backed the Social Justice Party.